MPoliarush/Contractor_Project/README.md

   - links are smooth anchors to appropriate section on the website;
 b) "Past Project" slider section and "Testimonials" slider section:
   - at min-width 992px and min-width 1280px slider represented by active navigation squares;
   - at min-width 576px and min-width 768px slider transforms to non-touchable circles.
 Scrolling is available by "touchmove" on the screen.
-Circles just represents current slider position;
+Circles just represent current slider position;
   - at max-width 575px scrolling is available by circle touching.
 No "touchmove" available.